 Solicit technical information as needed regarding covered fish species, including consulting with technical experts.
 All outreach to technical experts or stakeholder representatives will be coordinated by the facilitator and all conversations will be documented to ensure transparency and avoid bias.

-Prepare a draft set of BDCP goals and objectives for covered fish species, including information on spatial and temporal relevance and how they would be measured.
+Starting with targets provided by agencies and/or those agreed to in previous logic chain workgroup meetings, define overarching goals and objectives, identify relevant stressors, and define the level of stressor-reduction that would result in effective elimination of the stressor.
+These will be used to prepare a draft set of BDCP-specific goals and objectives for covered fish species, including information on spatial, temporal, and diversity requirements for covered species and how they would be measured.
 In those cases where there is sufficient scientific information, the advisors will identify and justify quantitative targets for specific objectives.
-In cases where this is limited data, and/or high degrees of uncertainty, the advisors will outline qualitative objectives and identify approaches for moving toward more quantitative targets over time.
+In cases where this is limited data, and/or high degrees of uncertainty, the advisors will attempt to describe overarching objectives with a range of values (a “ballpark” estimate) or through qualitative objectives and identify approaches for moving toward more quantitative targets over time.
 If the advisors identify clear policy issues, they will prepare a written description of the issue and forward those descriptions to the G&O Workgroup for their discussion.

 Present draft recommendations to BDCP workgroup.
-Recommendations will be presented at a meeting with G&O workgroup members with an opportunity for open dialog and interaction to ensure the Workgroup members understand the draft G&Os and why the advisors have framed them the way they have.
-In addition to the G&O statements, the advisors will provide additional written materials that describe details regarding each objective including potential metrics, timeframes and spatial scale.
+Recommendations will be presented at a meeting with G&O workgroup members with an opportunity for open dialog and interaction to ensure the Workgroup members understand the draft goals and objectives, stressors, and stressor-reduction targets and why the advisors have framed them the way they have.
+In addition to these materials, the advisors will provide additional written materials that describe details regarding each objective including potential metrics, timeframes and spatial scale.

 Finalize recommendations and transmit to workgroup and Management Team.
 Based on interactions with the Workgroup, the advisors will finalize their recommendations and transmit them to the Workgroup and Management Team.